sgp2024/sgp2024.github.io/content/submit.md

 Graphics in both commercial and academic environment.
 It has one of the highest impact factors in the field, and it is indexed by all major databases;
-additionally, the electronic version of all accepted work will also be indexed and accessible by the EG Digital Library.-->
+additionally, the electronic version of all accepted work will also be indexed and accessible by the EG Digital Library.

 <!----------------------------
 ## Instructions for Oral Presentations